TranTrungHieu-2004/Churn_Prediction/README.md

 1. **ETL with SQL**
    - Load and clean the raw dataset
    - Handle missing values
-   - Split data into two tables:
+   - Split data into two datasets:
-     - `Table 1`: Churned & Stayed Customers (used for training)
+     - `vw_ChurnData`: Churned & Stayed Customers (used for training)
-     - `Table 2`: Newly Joined Customers (used for prediction)
+     - `vw_JoinData`: Newly Joined Customers (used for prediction)

 2. **Data Visualization with Power BI**
-   - Build dashboard showing overview of customer demographics, services, payment, and churn
+   - Build a dashboard showing the overview of customer demographics, services, payment, and churn

 3. **Churn Prediction with Python**
-   - Trained a Random Forest model on `Table 1`
+   - Trained a Random Forest model on `vw_ChurnData`
-   - Predicted churn on `Table 2`
+   - Predicted churn on `vw_JoinData`
    - Exported results of predicted churners for dashboarding

 4. **Predicted Churner Dashboard**